 The monitoring and evaluation functions are related but distinct.
 Monitoring is the provision of information, and the use of that information, to enable management to assess progress of implementation and take timely decisions to ensure that progress is maintained according to schedule.
 Monitoring assesses whether project inputs are being delivered, are being used as intended, and are having the initial effects as planned.
 It is an internal project activity, an essential part of good management practice and therefore an integral part of day-to-day management.
-Evaluation also assesses the overall project effects, both intentional and unintentional and their impact.
+Whereas evaluation assesses both intentional and unintentional as well as overall project effects and their impacts.
 It involves comparisons requiring information from outside the project either in time, area, or population.
 The relative role of monitoring and evaluation varies with the type of project.